glschull/SimulationTheoryTests/SOCIAL_MEDIA_OUTREACH.md

 ### **Data and Code**

-Everything is open source and available at [GitHub repository].
+Everything is open source and available at https://github.com/glschull/SimulationTheoryTests.
 You can reproduce all results, modify the analysis, or apply the framework to other questions.

 The 47-page supplementary materials document contains all technical details, and there's a complete research paper (8,500 words) ready for peer review.